 1. Do: Put in the effort and make it good

+Stuck at zero matches on Tinder ever since you signed up?
+I think it’s time to carefully inspect your profile details.
 The first step on Tinder is to create your profile.
 This profile is going to represent YOU.
-It is what will tell people about your personality and this is what will be the deciding factor on whether you’ll get right-swiped or left.
+It is what will tell people about your personality and will be the deciding factor on whether you’ll get right-swiped or left.
 That’s why it’s proper Tinder etiquette to put effort into making a good dating profile.

 2. Don’t: Copy off the internet.
 Keep it original

-You are one of a kind, so your online dating profile should be the same way, right?
-The profile is a reflection of you and that’s why the best online dating advice is that ‘originality is the key’.
+One of the very first rules for Tinder is NO PLAGIARISM.
+You are one of a kind, so your online dating profile should be no different, right?
+The profile is a reflection of you and that’s why the best online dating advice is that originality is the key.
 It may not be a written rule of Tinder etiquette, but it will always be in your own interest.
 Channelize your creative streak by whipping up a profile that shines amidst a sea of options.

-Things like “Die-hard traveler” or “Nature lover” are very common; instead, say something like, “Dreams of mountains and oceans while stuck in a concrete jungle.”
+Things like ‘Die-hard traveler’ or ‘Nature lover’ are very common; instead, say something like, “Dreams of mountains and oceans while stuck in a concrete jungle”.
 We understand that some of you may be new to Tinder and you don’t have the first clue on how to create a good profile.
-You’ll end up going online and looking it up and that’s alright.
+You’ll end up going online and looking it up and that’s all right.
 Use the results that you get as a guideline rather than just copying them as your own.

 3. Do: Define your personality but leave some room for curiosity

-A friend of mine, who’s had a bit of success with Tinder, gave me some very good advice – he said that you should always choose things that you’ll be comfortable talking about in your profile.
-This way the conversation won’t fizzle out as soon as it begins, at least from your side.
+I have seen that Tinder worked out fantastically for some of my friends.
+As a matter of fact, a few relationships which started as a casual coffee date are now on the verge of a proposal.
+So, a dear friend gave me some very good advice from his practical experience – he said that you should always choose to put the things that you’ll be comfortable talking about in your profile.
+This way the conversation won’t fizzle out as soon as it begins, at least on your account.

 The only reason someone will swipe right on you is if they want to get to know you better.
-So always create your profile in a way that keeps them guessing.
+So, always create your profile in a way that keeps your matches guessing.
 Frame the sentences in your profile in a way that makes them want to know more.
 Something like, “Love french fries, but hate potatoes in any other form.
-Make of that what you will”, is pretty intriguing and funny at the same time.
+Make of that what you will” is pretty intriguing and funny at the same time.

 4. Don’t: Make jokes that Tinder doesn’t like.
 Stay on its good side